gldog/anonymize_jira_users/README.md

     #   Doing so could increase significantly execution time.
     #   The given value is the default.
     #is_expand_validation_with_affected_entities = False
-    #   Finally do not anonymize.
-To get familiar with the script and to test it.
-    #   The given value is the default.
-    #is_dry_run = False
     #   Transfer roles to the user with this user-name.
     #   The given value is an example.
     #new_owner = new-owner